The COUNT function is a simple function that counts numbers.

 Negative numbers are counted, too.

 The COUNT function accepts one or more values, up to 255 total, separated by commas, so I can easily enter all previous values individually and get a total count.

-Like other functions that accept multiple values, you can can hold down the control key (command on a Mac) and Excel will add the commas for you, each time you click a new location on the worksheet.
+Like other functions that accept multiple values, you can hold down the Control key (Command key on the Mac) and Excel will add the commas for you, each time you click a new location on the worksheet.